What led us to redesign?

 Prioritize customer intent to discover relevant products:

-Customer data showed that 33% of user struggled to find relevant categories.
-We know that even we surface relevant results, customers can feel overwhelmed by the products shown and ultimately drop off.
+Customer data showed that 33% of users struggled to find relevant categories.
+We know that even if we surface relevant results, customers can feel overwhelmed by the products shown and ultimately drop off.

-To address this, we introduced a reusable filter component that dynamically grouped products based on context, helping users narrow overwhelming results in relevant pathways.
+To address this, we introduced a reusable filter component that dynamically grouped products based on context, helping users narrow overwhelming results into relevant pathways.

 Navigating constraints: